matheusggds/markdown-saves/react/readme.md

 React does allow us to return an array of adjacent elements as long as all the items in there have a key and that key is required so that React can efficiently update and reorder these elements as it might be required by your app.

 ### HOC - High Order Components
+HOC is a function that accepts a component as parameter and return a augmented version of this original component.

+You can do thing like:
+- Messing with the original past props inspecting them or even changing them
+- Rendering something else entirely instead of rendering the original component

 They are basically components that wrap other components and in there.

 > It's kind of a convention to name higher order components with a with at the beginning, though of course